Learn how to eat Prosciutto di Parma; the best way to eat it may just surprise you. You’ll also get a tour of a prosciutto factory just outside Parma.

 “The tradition of Parma Ham is safeguarded by the Consorzio and reflected in the coveted Protected Designation of Origin status, the E.U.’s guarantee of quality and authenticity for those traditional products that are from a specific geographical region.
 Indeed Parma Ham can only be produced in the hills near Parma and all authorized producers must be located inside this area.”

-This means that when you buy Prosciutto with the Parma and crown logo stamp, you are guaranteed that it is the authentic and geniune product.
-It has been made within the area allowed, and according to all the standards that are required.
+This means that when you buy Prosciutto with the Parma and crown logo stamp, you are guaranteed that it is the authentic and genuine product.
+It has been made within the area allowed, and according to all the standards which are required.
 And believe me, the rules and regulations are many; it’s truly impressive.
+If you want to learn how to eat prosciutto, scroll down.

-Please note, due to the lighting in the factory, the color of many of the photos is a bit “off”.
+Please note, due to the lighting inside the factory, the color of many of the photos is a bit “off”.

 Prosciutto Factory Tour